andrewl/gatsby-source-geo/README.md

 # gatsby-source-geo

-Plugin for creating `GeoFeature` nodes from geospatial data sources.
-Each feature in the geospatial data source becomes a node that can be published, or referenced or whatever in graphql.
+Plugin for creating nodes from geospatial data sources.
+Each layer is exposed as a `GeoLayer` node, each geographic feature a `GeoFeature` - each of these nodes can be published, or referenced or whatever in graphql.

 Uses the node-gdal module for accessing underlying geospatial data sources.